mostly-ai/aws-marketplace/examples/README.md

 Overall, the installation process is straightforward and relies on deploying the terragrunt stacks in the order described [above](#terragrunt-stacks).
 If using the examples directly, make sure to change the [common.hcl](./common.hcl) file with your own values, such as the FQDN and AWS Region.

+The credentials for the initial superadmin are defined in the [`helm-stack/mostly-combined/terragrunt.hcl`](./helm-stack/mostly-combined/terragrunt.hcl) file and by default are set to: `superadmin@YOURHOSTEDZONE` with a password of `defaultPassword123`.
+It is highly recommended to change these before proceeding with the installation.

 ```bash
 # !
 The commands below are assumed to run from the root of the repository.
 # !
 When running terragrunt commands, double-check the resulting infrastructure before applying the changes.
 Note that some examples mock the `plan` command to enable the from-scratch previews and as such - the `apply` command is the best one to preview the changes with.